NikodemBartnik/Machine-Learning-Robot/README.md

 All the parts required to build the chassis can be 3D printed and files can be found on [Open Robotic Platform website](https://openroboticplatform.com/).
 You can also DIY it or use any other chassis.

+## Arduino code
+Arduino programs were divided into 4 folders.
+There are two different versions of the code for data collection and classification and I used two different LIDARs so there is each version for both LIDARs.
+Delta 2A LIDAR is not available anymore so might be hard to buy.
+RPLidar is very popular and can be still bought in most robotics stores.

 ## How to support my work
 Makign all this projects, documentation and videos takes a lot of time and money.
 If you would like to support what I am doing you can do it on [Patreon](https://www.patreon.com/nikodembartnik) or through my [Indystry store](https://indystry.cc/store/).
 Even simply watching my videos helps a lot so subscribe to [my channel](https://www.youtube.com/@nikodembartnik) to don't miss any of them.